CamelotEstate/camelot-estate/content/pages/index.md

     subtitle: ''
     text: >
       **Camelot Estate** is superbly located on the Kraaifontein / Durbanville border and a mere minutes walk away from schools and shopping centres.

-      This prime located land will offer 108 luxury 2, 3 and 4 bedroom single storey and double storey free standing homes in a gated security estate
+      This prime located land will offer 108 luxury 2, 3 and 4 bedroom single storey and double storey free standing homes in a 24 hour access controlled security estate.
     actions:
       - type: Button
         label: Read More About Camelot Estate